jenzie/pac-man/features.md

 Version v6.0
 ============

-* Pacman gameplay able to be customized to change controls and sound.
+* Pac-man gameplay able to be customized to change controls and sound.